 Scott Layson, Nashville Realtor

-“I think two of the most important items that a realtor should include in their pre-listing packet are how your stats compare to the rest of the agents and past client reviews.
+“I think two of the most important items that a real estate agent should include in their pre-listing packet are how your stats compare to the rest of the agents and past client reviews.
 By sharing your stats you’re building an argument on why they should partner with you, while your reviews show why they should trust you.”

 Paul Lisanti, Ontario Realtor